 How to Change AutoPlay Settings in Windows 11

-You change AutoPlay settings in Windows 11 to control what happens when you connect removable media like USB drives or DVDs.
+AutoPlay settings in Windows 11 let you choose what happens when you plug in things like USB drives or insert DVDs.

 Open Settings, go to Bluetooth & devices, then select AutoPlay to change or disable these settings.
 You can also use Control Panel for more detailed options.